 We continually try to update this list as we learn of new banks or as services change.
 If you are aware of a bank not on our list, please forward the information to us in our Contact Us area.
 If you learn that a bank is no longer providing adult products, we need to know that, too.

-Please note: The Simon Foundation for Continence does not have products , and we do not sell any products.
-We also do not provide compensation, grants or reimbursement for products.
+Please note: The Simon Foundation for Continence does not have products to give away, and we do not sell any products.
+We also are unable to provide compensation, grants or reimbursement for products.

 Directory of Diaper Banks by State